| |

 What to Bring

-For this trip, I did not bring my large camera with the telephoto lens.
-Usually I do, but I didn’t know if the weather was going to get nastier.
-If you have great weather, definitely bring the nicer camera.
+For this trip, I did not bring my large Canon camera with the telephoto lens.
+Usually, I do, but I didn’t know if the weather was going to get nastier.
+If you have great weather, definitely bring a nicer camera with a good telephoto lens.
 The Inca terns are small, fast flyers and adorable, and it’s the only way to capture their image.

 Bathing Suit